I Don't Search I Find: Background and composition

 In 2017, Madonna relocated to Lisbon when seeking a top football academy for her son David Banda, who wanted to become a professional association football player.
 While living in the city, she began meeting artists; painters and musicians, who would invite her to "living room sessions".
 In the sessions, they would bring food and sit around the table, and musicians would start playing instruments, singing Fado and samba music.
-On April 15, 2019, Madonna revealed Madame X as the album's title.
-For the album, she worked with longtime collaborator Mirwais, who had previously contributed to her albums Music (2000), American Life (2003) and Confessions on a Dance Floor (2005), as well as Mike Dean, who served as a producer on Rebel Heart (2015), and Diplo.
+On April 15, 2019, Madonna revealed her upcoming fourteenth studio album's title Madame X. For the album, she worked with longtime collaborator Mirwais, who had previously contributed to her albums Music (2000), American Life (2003) and Confessions on a Dance Floor (2005), as well as Mike Dean, who served as a producer on Rebel Heart (2015), and Diplo.

 "I Don't Search I Find" was written by Madonna and Mirwais, who also handled production.
 The track takes its title after a quote by Pablo Picasso, and has been described as a disco and EDM song with a "chunky '90s house percussion" and "rumbling" bassline; the track draws influence from Madonna's previous works, such as "Vogue" (1990), Erotica (1992) and Confessions on a Dance Floor.
 Throughout the song, Madonna repeats the hook "finally, enough love" and, with a "wide-eyed and awestruck" tone, she repeats the phrase "I found you, I found a new view".
 Also included is a finger snapping sample, taken from "Vogue".
 According to Paper, with the line "Platinum gold, inside your soul", Madonna was "affirming the beauty in others".
 Paul Nolan, from Hot Press, considered "I Don't Search I Find" the "manifesto for Madame X".

-Release and critical reception
+Release and promotion

-On December 6, 2019, an EP featuring three remixes of the song created by Honey Dijon was released for digital download and streaming through Interscope Records.
-An additional EP that includes remixes by Chris Cox, Endor, DJLW, DJ Kue, and Offer Nissim, was released on May 2, 2020, by the aforementioned label.
-In Italy, Universal Music Group released "I Don't Search I Find" as the fourth single from Madame X on May 22, 2020.